William Wells (general): Medal of Honor

-Wells commanded the Second Battalion, 1st Vermont Cavalry, in the repulse of Stuart's Cavalry at the Battle of Hanover during the Gettysburg Campaign.
-In the famous and desperate cavalry charge on Big Round Top on the third day at Gettysburg (July 3, 1863), he commanded the leading battalion, rode by the side of General Farnsworth, the brigade commander, and, almost by a miracle, came out unharmed, while his commander fell in the midst of the enemy's infantry.
-A few days later, in the savage cavalry melee at the Battle of Boonsboro in Maryland, Wells was wounded by a sabre cut.
-At Culpeper Court House, Virginia, September 13, 1863, he charged the enemy's artillery with his regiment and captured a gun, and was again wounded, by a shell.
 Congress later awarded Wells a Medal of Honor "for distinguished gallantry at the battle of Gettysburg, July 3, 1863."

-After the return of the regiment from the Kilpatrick raid, in March 1864, Major Wells was detached and placed in command of the 7th Michigan Cavalry (which had lost its commander) for a month.
+In March 1864, following the return of the regiment from the Kilpatrick raid, Wells was detached and placed in command of the 7th Michigan Cavalry, which had lost its commander, for a month.
 He commanded a battalion of Sheridan's cavalry at the Battle of Yellow Tavern, in which J.E.B.
 Stuart was killed.
 Wells was promoted to colonel on June 4, 1864.
-From September 1864 to April 1865, he was several times in command of the Third Cavalry Division.
-In the Battle of Tom's Brook, Virginia (October 9, 1864), a cavalry action, Wells commanded a brigade of Custer's division, and at Cedar Creek, his brigade took a foremost part in turning the rout of the morning into a decisive victory at nightfall, capturing forty-five of the forty-eight pieces of artillery taken from Jubal Early's fleeing army.
+From September 1864 to April 1865, on several occasions, he commanded the Third Cavalry Division.
+In the Battle of Tom's Brook, Virginia, on October 9, 1864, a cavalry action, Wells commanded a brigade of Custer's division.
+At Cedar Creek, his brigade took the foremost part in turning the rout of the morning into a decisive victory at nightfall, capturing 45 of the 48 pieces of artillery taken from Jubal Early's fleeing army.